-- 2.1 The methodology selected to be applied within this Sustainability Appraisal (SA) has been chosen to ensure that the SPD, and the Local Development Framework (LDF) as a whole, is tested against the most appropriate sustainability criteria. - 2.2 SA is fundamentally based on an objectives-led approach whereby the potential impacts of a plan are gauged in relation to a series of objectives for development.
-In sustainable objectives provide a the methodological yardstick against which to assess the effects of the SPD.
-The Sustainability Appraisal Framework (SAF) - as the Guidance refers to it consists of objectives and associated targets and indicators, the SAF is set out Appendix A. - 2.3 The methodology of the SA has from therefore been drawn the information collected during the production of the LDF and the priorities, objectives and targets of documents such Community Strategy, the sub-regionally agreed Merseyside objectives and the regional sustainability framework -'Action for Sustainability'.
-This approach has been agreed by both the Council and the Statutory Environmental Bodies and has been used for earlier SAs, which have assessed earlier SPDs.
-However, the SAF used in these earlier documents has now been updated using the information collected as part of the production of the Core Strategy. - 2.4 It is our intention that the objectives, targets and indicators that form the SAF within this document will be broadly consistent throughout all future SAs that the Council undertakes.
+- 2.1 The methodology selected to be applied within this Sustainability Appraisal (SA) has been chosen to ensure that the Supplementary Planning Document (SPD), and the Local Development Framework (LDF) as a whole, is tested against the most appropriate sustainability criteria. - 2.2 SA is fundamentally based on an obiectives-led approach whereby the potential impacts of a plan are gauged in relation to a series of objectives for sustainable development.
+In other words, the objectives provide methodological yardstick against which to assess the effects of the SPD.
+The Sustainability Appraisal (SAF) Framework as Guidance refers to it - consists of objectives and associated targets and indicators, the SAF is set out Appendix A. - The methodology of the SA has therefore been drawn from the information collected during the production of the LDF and the priorities, objectives and targets of other documents such as the Community Strategy, the sub-Merseyside regionally agreed objectives and the regional sustainability framework - 'Action for Sustainability'.
+This approach has been agreed by both the Council and the Statutory Environmental Bodies and has been used for earlier SAs, which assessed earlier However, the SAF used in these earlier documents has now been updated using the information

+- collected as part of the production of the Core Strategy. - 2.4 our intention that objectives, targets and indicators that form the SAF within this document will be broadly consistent throughout all future SAs that the Council undertakes.
 However, as the SAF evolves there may be situations that require the framework to be reviewed.
-These situations could include:

-- a new baseline information emerging that better reflects the current objectives in the sustainability framework, - b changes to the objectives in the sustainability framework, and - c direction from a consultation body that information within the framework needs amending, such as through consultation on this SA Report.
+These situations could include: - a new baseline information emerging that better reflects the current objectives in the sustainability framework, - b changes to the objectives in the sustainability framework, and - c direction from a consultation body that information within the framework needs amending, such as through consultation on this SA Report.